chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 Question: How well is a project setup for diverse leadership?

-_This metric is a release candidate The 30 day comment period for this metric begins on 07/01/2020 and ends on 07/031/2020.
+_This metric is a release candidate.
+The 30 day comment period for this metric begins on 07/01/2020 and ends on 07/31/2020.
 To comment on this metric please see [Issue #292](https://github.com/chaoss/wg-diversity-inclusion/issues/292).
-Following the comment period this metric will be included in the next regular release._
+Following the comment period, this metric will be included in the release._

 ## Description